- Code ARCH6037

 Upon successful completion, students will have the knowledge and skills to:

-- analyse the catalysts driving social and economic life in Post-Roman Britain;
+- analyse the catalysts driving social and economic life in Europe in the first millennium CE;

-- explain key sites and archaeological assemblages in the context of early medieval societies;
+- explain major concepts, sites, and archaeological assemblages in the context of early medieval societies;

-- explain key debates and controversies in early Medieval European studies.
+- engage critically with key debates and controversies in early Medieval European studies.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.